 In Scotland, Northern Ireland, the Isle of Man and areas of Very Severe exposure to driving rain, the upstand part of the damp-proof protection should be returned into the inner leaf of masonry except at sloping abutments.
 In all other areas, the upstand should be returned into the inner leaf unless it is stiff enough to stand against the inner leaf without support.

 Where fairfaced masonry is supported by lintels:

-- weep holes should be provided spaced at maximum 450mm intervals.
-Each opening should have at least two weep holes.
+- weep holes should be provided at 450mm (maximum) centres with at least two weep holes per opening

 - cavity trays or combined lintels should have stop ends.

 Where full fill insulation is placed in the cavity, a cavity tray should be used above the highest insulation level, unless the insulation is taken to the top of the wall.
 (Manufacturers' recommendations should be followed.)

 Cavity trays should be provided at abutments of roofs and cavity walls.
 This will ensure that any water penetrating into the cavity does not enter the enclosed area.
 This only applies where the roof is over an enclosed area, including an attached garage, but does not apply to open car ports and open porches.

 Where the roof abuts at an angle with the wall, preformed stepped cavity trays should be provided.

 (d) parapet details